Adamant-im/adamant-exchangebot/README.md

 * `port` <number> Port for connecting the web interface.
 The web interface is available at http://IP:port.
 Default: 36668

 ## Launching
-You can start the pool with the `node app` command, but it is recommended to use the process manager for this purpose.
+You can start the Exchange Bot with the `node app` command, but it is recommended to use the process manager for this purpose.
 ```
-pm2 start --name adamantpool app.js
+pm2 start --name exchangebot app.js
 ```

-## Add pool to cron:
+## Add Exchange Bot to cron:
 ```
 crontab -e
 ```

 Add string:
 ```
-@reboot cd /home/adamant/adamant-pool && pm2 start --name adamantpool app.js
+@reboot cd /home/adamant/adamant-exchangebot && pm2 start --name exchangebot app.js
 ```